 - Showing people how to make a successful and profitable blog;

 Courses can be offered in a number of different formats such as audio courses, e-books, video courses and step-by-step guides.

 - Teachable – Awesome for step by step tutorials and video content

 - Thinkific – Similar to teachable with a rich array of multimedia content to build your course with

 - Udemy – Great for creating video courses in a lecture type format

-Many online marketers who have previously succeeded online, sell courses which can teach you how to run all types of successful online businesses.
+Many online marketers who have previously succeeded online, sell courses that can teach you how to run all types of successful online businesses.

-Here’s a few examples of people who have made 1000’s of dollars selling their online courses:-
+Here’s a few examples of people who have made 1000’s dollars selling their online courses:-

 - Alex and Lauren, creator of Create and Go and Avocadu – Sell blogging courses making $100k+ per month